Windows 9x: End of support

-Over time, support for the Windows 9x series ended.
-Windows 95 lost its mainstream support on December 31, 2000, and extended support was dropped from Windows 95 on December 31, 2001 (support for older Windows versions prior to Windows 95 also ended on the same day).
-Windows 98 and Windows 98 Second Edition had its mainstream support end on June 30, 2002, and mainstream support for Windows Me ended on December 31, 2003.
+Windows 95 exited mainstream support on December 31, 2000, with extended support ending a year later on December 31, 2001 (support for older Windows versions prior to Windows 95 also ended on the same day).
+Windows 98 and Windows 98 Second Edition had its mainstream support end on June 30, 2002, while mainstream support for Windows Me ended on December 31, 2003.
 Microsoft then continued to support the Windows 9x series until July 11, 2006, when extended support ended for Windows 98, Windows 98 Second Edition (SE), and Windows Millennium Edition (Me) – 4 years after support for Windows 95 ended in late 2001.

 Microsoft DirectX, a set of standard gaming APIs, stopped being updated on Windows 95 at version 8.0a.
 It also stopped being updated on Windows 98 and Me after the release of Windows Vista in 2006, making DirectX 9.0c the last version of DirectX to support these operating systems.

-Support for Microsoft Internet Explorer on all Windows 9x releases have also ended.
-Windows 95, Windows 98 and Windows Me all lost security patches for Internet Explorer when the respective operating systems reached their end of support date.
+Windows 95, Windows 98 and Windows Me also received no more security patches for Internet Explorer when the respective operating systems reached their end of support date.
 Internet Explorer 5.5 with Service Pack 2 is the last version of Internet Explorer compatible with Windows 95, while Internet Explorer 6 with Service Pack 1 is the last version compatible with latter releases of Windows 9x (i.e. 98 and Me).
 While Internet Explorer 6 for Windows XP did receive security patches up until it lost support, this is not the case for IE6 under Windows 98 and Me.
 Due to its age, Internet Explorer 7, the first major update to Internet Explorer 6 in half a decade, was only available for Windows XP SP2 and Windows Vista.

 In 2011, Microsoft retired the Windows Update v4 website and removed the updates for Windows 98, Windows 98 SE, and Windows Me from its servers.
 Despite this, an independent project named Windows Update Restored was created in 2022 that aims to restore the Windows Update websites for older versions of Windows, including all releases of Windows 9x.

 Microsoft announced in July 2019 that the Microsoft Internet Games services on Windows Me (and XP) ended on July 31, 2019 (and for Windows 7 on January 22, 2020).

-Current usage

-The growing number of important updates caused by the end of life service for these operating systems have slowly made Windows 9x even less practical for everyday use.
-Today, even open source projects such as Mozilla Firefox will not run on Windows 9x without major rework.

-RetroZilla is a fork of Mozilla Application Suite 1.1.xx (running on Gecko 1.8.1) aimed at bringing "improved compatibility on the modern web" for versions of Windows as old as Windows 95 and NT 4.0.
-The latest version, 2.2, was released in February 2019 and added support for TLS 1.2.